nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

     }
     ```

     -   Keyword `func`.

     -   (Base) name of the function followed by its parameter list.
 It consists, minimally, of parentheses.

     -   Each parameter has a strict format: the name of the parameter, a colon, and the type of the parameter.

--   an underscore (`_`) and a space before each parameter name in the parameter list.
+    -   A parameter can (optionally) be preceded with an entity to assist with externalization of the parameter name.

--   To return a value, after the parentheses is an arrow operator (`->`), followed by the type of value that this function will return.
+    -   To return a value, arrow operator is used following the data type of return value.
+The return type specification is written between the parameter list and the function body.

--   Curly braces enclosing the body of the function.
+    -   Curly braces encloses the body of the function.

--   In the function body, the variables defined as the parameter names have sprung to life, with the types specified in the parameter list.
+    -   In the function body, the variables defined as the parameter names spring to life, with the types specified in the parameter list.

--   keyword `return` to return value.
+    -   Keyword `return` is used to return value/control back to the invoking function.

--   Void Return Type and Parameters
+    -   Void Return Type is used, when a function does not take any parameter.

     -   A function without a return type:

         ```
         func say1(_ s:String) -> Void { print(s) }
         func say2(_ s:String) -> () { print(s) }
         func say3(_ s:String) { print(s) }
         ```

     -   A function without any parameters:

         ```
         func greet1() -> Void { print("howdy") }
         func greet2() -> () { print("howdy") }
         func greet3() { print("howdy") }
         ```

 -   Function Signature: If we ignore the parameter names in the function declaration, we can completely characterize a function by the types of its inputs and its output.
+A listing of all the function parameter types and the return type constitue function signature.

--   External Parameter Names: A function can externalize the names of its parameters.
+-   Externalized Parameter Names: A function can externalize the names of its parameters.
 The external parameter names become part of the function’s name, and must appear in a call to the function as labels to the arguments.

-    -   Clarifies the purpose of each argument; an argument label can give a clue as to how that argument contributes to the behavior of the function.
+    -   They clarify the purpose of each argument; an argument label can give a clue as to how that argument contributes to the behavior of the function.

     -   Distinguishes one function from another; two functions with the same name before the parentheses and the same signature, but with different external parameter names, are two distinct functions.
 External parameter names are part of the function name.

     -   Helps Swift to interface with Objective-C and Cocoa, where method parameters nearly always have external names.

     -   By default, all parameter names are externalized automatically, using the internal name as the external name.

--   If you want to depart from the default behavior:
+    -   If you want to depart from the default behavior (where the parameter names are externalized automatically):

         -   Change the name of an external parameter.

-    -   Suppress the externalization of a parameter.
+        -   Suppress the externalization of a parameter by specifying `_`.

 -   Overloading: In Swift, function overloading is legal (and common).
 Two functions with exactly the same name, including their external parameter names, can coexist as long as they have different signatures.

     Two functions with the same base name but different external parameter names are two different functions, as the external parameter names are part of the function names.

--   Overloaded versions can be disambiguated from the context.
+-   Overloaded versions are disambiguated from the context.
 Otherwise we encounter a compile time error.
+To resolve the error, it is required to clarity which one of the multiple versions of function needs to be invoked.

 -   A function can exist inside another function.